Some exploratory data analyses

 Now lets firstly look at some of the summary statistics of soil pH.

-For this data to be normally distributed the p value should be > than 0.05.
+For this data to be normally distributed the p value should be greater than 0.05.
 This is confirmed when we look at the histogram and qq-plot of this data in the figure below.

 par(mfrow = c(1, 2)) hist(hv.dat$pH60_100cm) qqnorm(hv.dat$pH60_100cm, plot.it = TRUE, pch = 4, cex = 0.7) qqline(hv.dat$pH60_100cm, col = "red", lwd = 2)

-We could investigate other data transformations or even investigate the possibility of removing outliers or some such extraneous data, but generally we can be pretty satisfied with working with this data from a statistical viewpoint.
+We could investigate other data transformations or even investigate the possibility of removing outliers or some such extraneous data, but generally we can be pretty satisfied with working with this data in this instance.

 ggplot2 package, we could create the plot as shown below.